OfficeDev/office-js-docs-pr/docs/outlook/use-rest-api.md

 > [!IMPORTANT]
 > **Outlook REST v2.0 and beta endpoints are deprecated**
 >
 > The Outlook REST v2.0 and beta endpoints are now [deprecated](https://devblogs.microsoft.com/microsoft365dev/final-reminder-outlook-rest-api-v2-0-and-beta-endpoints-decommissioning/).
 However, privately released and AppSource-hosted add-ins are still able to use the REST service until [extended support ends for Outlook 2019 on October 14, 2025](/lifecycle/end-of-support/end-of-support-2025).
 Traffic from these add-ins is automatically identified for exemption.
-This exemption also applies to new add-ins developed after the decommission date.
+This exemption also applies to new add-ins developed after March 31, 2024.
 >
-> Although add-ins are able to use the REST service until 2025, we highly encourage you to migrate your add-ins to use [Microsoft Graph](/outlook/rest#outlook-rest-api-via-microsoft-graph).
-For guidance, see [Compare Microsoft Graph and Outlook REST API endpoints](/outlook/rest/compare-graph).
+> Although add-ins are able to use the REST service until 2025, we highly encourage you to migrate your add-ins to use [Microsoft Graph](microsoft-graph.md).

 ## Get an access token